 - 2014 Moto Turbo

-In accordance with its 90-day update guarantee, HTC’s promised to upgrade a bunch of devices to Marshmallow in the coming months.
-It cautioned, though, that updates would be predicated on carrier cooperation.
+In accordance with its 90-day update guarantee, HTC promised to upgrade a bevy of devices to Marshmallow.
+The devices it’s committed to upgrading include:

 - One M9